NeoThread/Document/content/tools/gdb/README.md

 	- If your program stop at a breakpoint, you should use `continue` to continue your program.
 * quit
 	- Type `quit` to quit this program.

+#### How to set break points

+* find the line you want to set
+	- layout asm
+	- disas main # or disas function_name or disas 0x00943032,+10
+	- break *main+24
+* check what breakpoints you already set
+	- info break
+* delete breakpoints
+	- delete num

+#### Show some information

+* show registers
+	- layout reg
+	- info reg
+* show the top of stack
+	- x/40wx $esp
+* show the register
+	- p/x $eip
+* show the value at this address in string
+	- x/s 0x8032947
+* show the value at this address in instruction format
+	- x/i 0x00897654

+#### Step in ,step over and reverse

+* First to record the information to reverse
+	- record
+* step into
+	- s
+* step over
+	- n
+* step into by each instruction
+	- si
+* step over by each instruction
+	- ni
+* if you want to reverse
+	- rs
+	- rn
+	- rsi
+	- rni